Milosav Zdravković: After Miloš's abdication

-Resavc's wealth
+Wealth

 Milosav had great wealth in his possession, which consisted of numerous meadows, forests, fields, watermills, shops, as well as a lot of money and gold coins.
 Despite the large property he owned, the people in Resava appreciated him.
 The people of Svilajnac then said that he gained everything he had with his work and in an honest way.
 Despite the fact that he spent the last years of his life in Belgrade, he often came to Svilajnac, where he had a house, known as Resavčev konak, with a large yard, in which there were several smaller houses.
 In the boarding house, where he also had servants, Resavac received guests, though most came to ask for help.
 He often gave money to the poor or helped them in other ways, which is why many in Svilajnac called him the "father of the poor".
 The building of his residence was later converted into a municipality.
 Municipal bodies were located in it until 1936.
 The residence was then demolished, and the old material was repurposed to build a new municipal building.